baobabsoluciones/cornflow/libs/core/README.rst

 .. code-block:: console

-    python generate_from_schema C:/Users/User/instance.json application_name --remove_methods getOne deleteAll
+    generate_from_schema -p C:/Users/User/instance.json -a application_name --remove-methods get-list -r delete-detail

-In that example, for each table, the global endpoint will not contain the :code:`delete()` method and the detail endpoint will not contain the :code:`get()` method.
-The choices for this method are :code:`getOne`, :code:`getAll`, :code:`update`, :code:`deleteOne` and :code:`deleteAll`.
+In that example, for each table, the detail endpoint will not contain the :code:`delete()` method and the list endpoint will not contain the :code:`get()` method.
+The choices for this method are :code:`get-list`, :code:`get-detail`, :code:`put-detail`, :code:`delete-detail` and :code:`patch-detail`.

 One table
 ---------